pansachin/employee-service/README.md

 ```bash
 task local-setup
 ```
-This will cerate a MySql database and Pubsubemulator as docker containers and generate all db schemas using flyway tool.
+This will cerate a MySql database as docker containers and generate all db schemas using flyway tool.

 ### Run Local Package Index Service
 ```bash